Keren Akpagher: Police autopsy contradicts rape allegation – The Sun Nigeria

-However, the autopsy report, as released by the police and backed by two private consultant pathologists, found that the deceased’s vagina “was empty and contained no pus or any foreign material.”
+However, the autopsy report released by the police and backed by two private consultant pathologists, found that the deceased’s vagina “was empty and contained no pus or any foreign material.”

 The autopsy said the “Urogenital system, comprising of the vulva, associated internal organs such as the vagina, uterine cervix, uterus, fallopian tubes together with the right and left ovaries as well as the right and left kidneys together with their respective adrenal glands and the left and right ureters, were dissected out together and examined.
 The vagina was about 9.5 cm long and 8 cm at its widest point, near its vault.
 It was empty and contained no pus or any foreign material.”